The Sardine Run South Africa

 Joe Mara remembers 1954 as… “One of the earliest and best runs ever recorded in Natal waters ” “On Monday, June 2nd, 1954, word reached Durban that an enormous shoal of sardines had passed Port Edward and was expected at Port Shepstone the following day.
 This unusually early run was attributed to the light winds which had prevailed for several weeks, and also to the large numbers of sharks and gamefish which had driven the shoal close inshore.”

-Ironically 2003 was the first year that Hibiscus coast tourism went all-out marketing the sardine run.
+It was the shear magnitude of the shoals and spectacular scenes from this year that inspired Hibiscus Coast Tourism to go all-out and market the event in 2003.
 “The annual run is unique and as a market, virtually untapped in South Africa,” said Robbie Naidoo, a spokesman for Tourism KZN.

 Since then the netting on the South Coast has been sporadic to say the least, although some catches were reported in 2005, 2015 and 2017.
-2018 and 2019 were by far the best sardine runs in recent years and this has led many to believe that the Sardine Run may be returning to the South Coast.
-This trend seems to be holding true with with improved sardine runs over the last few years .
+2018 and 2019 saw some of the best catches in recent years and this has led many to believe that the sardine run may be returning to the South Coast.
+Indeed this trend seems to be holding true with with improved sardine runs over the last few years .

-The 2024 run was an early one, but one of the best since 2002.
-Reports of huge volumes of fish passing the Wildcoast towards the end of May and some big shoals arriving on the South Coast in early June.
+Both the 2024 and 2025 runs saw early movements of fish up the coast, with reports of huge volumes of fish passing the Wildcoast towards the end of May and some huge pilot shoals arriving on the Durban South Coast in during the first week of June.
 We have high hopes for the coming years.

 There are many theories for the decline of the sardine run on the South Coast; the shoals passing offshore, changes in the currents, illegal fishing, over-fishing, loss of predators and climate change are all possible factors.